Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Quantitative Performance Evaluation

-\paragraph{Generating Reference PMV (RPMV)} Each of the 5 healthy subjects were asked to perform 5 consecutive sessions for all the interventions and their corresponding motion data were recorded, and respective PMVs were generated.
-For a particular healthy subject, the PM-wise mean of the PMVs of an intervention over 5 sessions were taken to form a Mean PMV (MPMV).
-Considering 5 healthy subjects, 5 MPMVs were obtained for a particular intervention, from which PM-wise median was taken, followed by vector normalization, to form the corresponding Reference PMV (RPMV) for that intervention.
-In this manner, a total of 16 RPMVs, each corresponding to an intervention, were formed.
-For better comprehension, the process of generating the RPMV for a particular intervention is depicted in \autoref{fig:RPMV}.
+With motivation from prior studies \cite{zhang2015objective,anton2015exercise,li2017motor,repnik2018using,rahman2022ai}, a distance measure was employed to compare the PMV of a motion against its Reference PMV (RPMV) to generate the performance score using our proposed framework.
+To this end, 5 healthy subjects (Mean Age=24.4$\pm$ 2.4 years, 80\% Male) were recruited to perform 5 consecutive sessions for all the interventions.
+A PMV was generated for each of the 5 sessions.
+Afterward, for a particular healthy subject, the performance metric-wise mean of the five PMVs of an intervention was taken to form a Mean PMV (MPMV).
+In this way, 5 MPMVs were obtained for a particular intervention, from which performance metric-wise median was taken, followed by vector normalization to form the RPMV for that intervention.
+As a result, 16 RPMVs were obtained, each corresponding to an intervention.
+For better comprehension, a workflow diagram of generating the RPMV for any of the 16 interventions featured in this study, is depicted in \autoref{fig:rpmv workflow}.